 The rougher the water (as in the case of an open ocean), the harder it will be to swim.
 You may even swim in a pool for a super sprint or sprint distance, which will make your time faster since you won’t be dealing with currents.

-Getting quicklace shoes, a wet suit, and a proper tri bike will definitely help you shave off some time.
+Getting quicklace shoes, a wet suit (or a swim skin in warm water), and a proper tri bike will definitely help you shave off some time.

 The Quality of Your Training